2023 Best Value Legal Research Schools in Massachusetts

 Northeastern undergraduate students pay an average of $57,592 in in-state tuition and fees each year.

-Northeastern excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Legal Research Schools in Massachusetts list.
+As a testament to the quality of education it offers, Northeastern also is in the top 20% of our Best Legal Research Schools in Massachusetts ranking.

-The excellent programs at Boston University helped the school earn the #3 place on this year’s ranking of the best legal research schools in Massachusetts.
-Located in the city of Boston, Boston U is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend Boston University.
+It ranked #3 on our 2023 Best Value Legal Research Schools in Massachusetts list.
+Located in the large city of Boston, Boston U is a private not-for-profit college with a very large student population.

 Boston U undergraduate students pay an average of $59,816 in in-state tuition and fees each year.

-In addition to its great value ranking, Boston U is in the top 20% of all schools on our Best Legal Research Schools in Massachusetts list.
+Boston U excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Legal Research Schools in Massachusetts list.

 Full Legal Research at Boston University Report

-Explore all the Best Value Legal Research Colleges in the New England Area or other specific states within that region.
+Explore all the Best Value Legal Research Schools in the New England Area or other specific states within that region.

 One of 4 majors within the area of study, legal research has other similar majors worth exploring.